The Latte Factor: Your Spending Reflects Your Priorities

-The Latte Factor, a term coined and trademarked by financial author and guru David Bach, posits that small, repeated savings, of which people can make habits, can aid the growth of wealth over time.
-The math bears this out to be true: Assume you spend five dollars every weekday on a fancy coffee-related drink on the way to your office.
-If you cut out the coffee or replace it with a $1.50 less-fancy drink, you save at least $20 a week or maybe a $1,000 a year.
+The Latte Factor is a term coined and trademarked by financial author and guru David Bach.
+He posits that small, repeated savings — of which people can make into habits — can aid the growth of wealth over time.
+The math supports this as truth: Assume you spend five dollars every weekday on a fancy, coffee-related drink on the way to your office.
+Now, imagine you cut out the coffee, or replace it with a $1.50, less-fancy drink.
+You would save at least $20 a week, or about $1,000 a year.

-Most people, however, don’t bridge the gulf between reducing spending in one area and increasing savings with the difference.
-Unless there’s a concerted, conscious effort to transfer money from a checking account to a savings account or an investment, the money formerly spent on lattes or other repeatable expense will just be spent on something else.
+Most people, however, don’t bridge the gap between reducing spending in one area and increasing savings with the difference.
+Unless there’s a concerted, conscious effort to transfer money from a checking account to a savings account or an investment, the money formerly spent on lattes or other repeatable expense will often just be spent on something else.

 Yet another criticism of the Latte Factor is that it minimizes the importance of reducing large expenses.
-If a family gets into the habit of saving money ordinarily spent on lattes and uses that attitude to justify buying a more expensive car, all the work will have been for nothing.
+If a family gets into the habit of saving money ordinarily spent on lattes and uses that attitude to justify buying a more expensive car, all the work will have been for naught.

 All spending is a choice.
 It’s easy to remember this when a friend refuses to spend time with you, citing the expense of the activity, while they continue to purchase unnecessary electronics equipment, for example.
 You can identify someone’s priorities by looking at how they choose to spend the money they have and the time they have available.
 If you look at your own priorities, your budget should match.

-If the pick-me-up and self-esteem you receive by drinking a latte in the morning is important to you, and you realize your habit results in a hypothetical “loss” of $10,000 or more over the course of ten years, spend the money.
-Buying a practical car that requires little care, uses fuel efficiently, and will last a long time can save money over the course of several decades, but if buying a less practical car makes you feel happy and won’t be a financial hardship, even if it means leasing a new car every three years, then go ahead.
-Your spending reflects your priorities.
+So, what if the pick-me-up you receive by drinking a fancy latte in the morning is important to you?
+As long as you realize that your habit results in a hypothetical “loss” of $10,000 or more over the course of ten years, spend the money.
+Sure, buying a practical car that requires little care, uses fuel efficiently, and will last a long time can save money over the course of several decades.
+But if buying a less practical car makes you feel happy and won’t be a financial hardship — even if it means leasing a new car every three years — then go ahead.

 Is the Latte Factor relevant to your personal finance experience?
 What does your spending say about your priorities?